swezinlinn/Movies/README.md

-# ArtGallery
+# Movie Gallery
-A sample android app that shows how to use ViewModels and Room together with RxJava & Dagger2, in Kotlin by Clean Architecture.
+A simple android app that shows movie list with search function which fetch movie list from api or db.

 ### Implemented by Clean Architecture
-The following diagram shows the structure of this project with 3 layers:
+The following diagram shows the structure of this project with 4 layers:
+- Ui
 - Presentation
 - Domain
 - Data